MicrosoftDocs/sql-docs/docs/big-data-cluster/encryption-at-rest-concepts-and-configuration.md

 If you upgraded your cluster to CU8 (`azdata upgrade`) and want to enable HDFS encryption zones, there are two options:

-* Execution of the Azure Data Studio [Operational Notebook](cluster-manage-notebooks.md) named __SOP0128 - Enable HDFS Encryption zones in Big Data Clusters__ to perform the configuration.
+* Execution of the Azure Data Studio [Operational Notebook](cluster-manage-notebooks.md) named **SOP0128 - Enable HDFS Encryption zones in Big Data Clusters** to perform the configuration.
-* Script execution as described below.
+* Run the scripts, as described below.

 Requirements: